Akvel/spring-xml-to-java-converter/README.md

 * If constructor-arg does not has type attribute - value will be set to String type.
 (Supported only String, Integer and Long)
 * Property tags only support: ref and value
 * No implemented factories convert
-* No implemented convertation beans that use factories and Mergeable types (Map, List, Set...)
+* No implemented convertation beans that use factories and only Mergeable types List and Set
 * New XML files do not include any comments (<!-- -->)
 * Tag <qualifier/> must have attribute type="org.springframework.beans.factory.annotation.Qualifier"
+* Not supported attrs xmlns:c="http://www.springframework.org/schema/c" and xmlns:p="http://www.springframework.org/schema/p"

 # Usage